buttercup/buttercup-core/README.md

 [![NPM](https://nodei.co/npm/buttercup.png)](https://www.npmjs.com/package/buttercup)

-**Please be aware** that breaking changes _will occur_ during 0.* (alpha) development.
-Until 1.0 is released, assume that every minor version contains breaking changes to encryption, structure and API.

 ## About

-Buttercup is a password manager written in JavaScript for NodeJS ([and the browser!](https://github.com/buttercup/buttercup-core-web)).
+Buttercup is a password manager written in JavaScript for NodeJS (and the browser!).
 It's based around `Archive`s that contain `Group`s and `Entry`s.
 Together, in a nested structure, these items act as a secure store for a user's credentials (much like standard managers these days).
 Entries allow you to store a credential's username and password, along with other miscellaneous properties (meta) and invisible functional info (attributes).

 Buttercup archives sit in memory as an Object instance that is built from delta-style commands that modify the structure.
 As changes are made to the archive, new delta commands are added to the history and saved to the archive's `Datasource`.
 Archives are compressed and encrypted before being saved.